-- Base mapping features are @ Queen's Printer of Ontario, 2019 (this does not constitute an endorsement by the Ministry of Natural Resources and Forestry or the Ontario Government).
+- Base mapping features are © Queen's Printer of Ontario, 2019 (this does not constitute an endorsement by the Ministry of Natural Resources and Forestry or the Ontario Covernment).

-- Distances on this plan are in metres and can be converted to feet by dividing by 0.3048.
+- Distances on this plan are in metres and can be converted to feet by dividing by 0.3046.

-- Cambium Inc. makes every effort to ensure this map is free from errors but cannot be held responsible for any damages due to error or omissions.
-This map should not be used for navigation or legal purposes.
+- Cambium Inc. makes every effort to ensure this map is free from enrors but cannot be high responsible for any damages due to enror or omissions.
+This map but for the used for navigation or legal purposes.
 It is intended for general reference use only.